 Create an "elevator pitch", or an explanation of your film that you can articulate in under 30 seconds.

 Some screenwriters might encourage new writers to create a complete outline- or a scene-by-scene breakdown of their film- before they start drafting their screenplay, but this isn't necessary.

-Instead, by developing a brief "pitch" for your film, you can approach the screenwriting process with a clear vision in mind that with help you frame your narrative while giving you the opportunity to explore new ideas as you write.
+Instead, by developing a brief "pitch" for your film, you can approach the screenwriting process with a clear vision in mind that will help you frame your narrative while giving you the opportunity to explore new ideas as you write.